abdeoliveira/timepatrol/README.md

 you can try to downgrade the kernel.
 If you are on Arch, try this second route since `pacman` is very good on setting things up.
 5. Exit chroot.
 Reboot.

+## TODO

+* `timepatrol check` in order to check the integrity of the configuration file.
+* Include an in-house script for timely, automatic backups.
+Currently the user is expected to configure a `crontab` or something.